Easy cheese, onion and potato rosti recipe

 - Heat a splash of olive oil in a hot pan until it sizzles.
 Remember to keep the pan well away from your body to avoid the oil 'spitting' at you.

 - Once the oil's hot, add your cakes to the pan and fry for 5 minutes on each side.
-Top tip: if you have the time, we'd recommend doing one or two rosti cakes at a time, as this will give them plenty of room to fry and to turn golden.
-However, if you're in a rush, adding all four to the pan is fine – so long as you give them some room to breathe.
+Top tip: if you have the time, we'd recommend doing 1 or 2 rosti cakes at a time, as this will give them plenty of room to fry and to turn golden.
+However, if you're in a rush, adding all 4 to the pan is fine – so long as you give them some room to breathe.

-- Remove your cheese and onion rosti cakes, which should now be golden brown, from the pan using kitchen tongs, and place on a piece of kitchen towel to drain out any excess oil.
+- Wait until your cheese, potato and onion rosti cakes are golden brown, at which point remove them from the pan using kitchen tongs, and place on a piece of kitchen towel to drain out any excess oil.

 - Season to taste with salt, if you wish.

-The charming cousin of the hash brown, this cheese and onion rosti recipe costs under £3 and takes less time to make than your average Netflix episode.
+The charming cousin of the hash brown, this cheese, potato and onion rosti recipe costs under £3 and takes less time to make than watching a single episode of your favourite Netflix show.
 It'll feed up to four people and (oh, did we not mention?) tastes delicious.

 Whether you're pondering over what to make for dinner tonight, or are in need of a tasty lunch to bring to university to give you the energy to take notes in a late-afternoon lecture, our rostis are perfect for any situation that might have your belly rumbling.